sigstore/cosign/README.md

 ### Why not use Blockchain?

 Just kidding.
 Nobody actually asked this.
+Don't be that person.

 ### Why not use $FOO?

-See the next section, [Requirements].
+See the next section, [Requirements](#Requirements).
 I designed this tool to meet a few specific requirements, and didn't find anything else that met all of these.
 If you're aware of another system that does meet these, please let me know!

-## Requirements
+## Design Requirements

 * No external services for signature storage, querying, or retrieval
 * Everything should work over the registry API